grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 Select one or more values in Step 3 for each label to tighten your query scope.
 In Step 4, you can select **Use query** to run the query, **Use as rate query** to add the rate operation to your query (`$__rate_interval`), **Validate selector** to verify the selector is valid and show the number of series found, or **Clear** to clear your selections and start over.

+{{% admonition type="note" %}}
-> **Note:** If you do not remember a metric name, you can also select a few labels to narrow down the list, then find relevant label values.
+If you do not remember a metric name, you can also select a few labels to narrow down the list, then find relevant label values.
+{{% /admonition %}}

 All lists in the metrics browser have a search field above them to quickly filter for metrics or labels that match a certain string.
 The values section has only one search field, and its filtering applies to all labels to help you find values across labels once selected.